Mekre-A/test-form-backend/README.md

 ## Step 4

-Run npm init on the terminal inside the project folder
+Run npm install on the terminal inside the project folder

 ## Step 5